Without Livers, Michigan dominates UMass Lowell 86-60

 BIG PICTURE

-UMass Lowell: Coach Pat Duquette has a chance at his first winning season in his seven-year tenure with the River Hawks, which started as the program moved into Division I.
+UMass Lowell: Duquette has a chance at his first winning season in his seven-year tenure with the River Hawks, which started as the program moved into Division I.

 Michigan: This was the end of the nonconference schedule for Michigan, which seemed to play powerhouses or pushovers each outing.
-Getting 10 wins in 2019 was a plus for rookie coach Juwan Howard.
+Getting 10 wins in 2019 was a plus for Howard.

 UP NEXT